 The CCXP program provides a means for individuals to obtain professional recognition of their high levels of knowledge of the customer experience discipline.
 Until the CXPA established this accreditation, there was no industry-wide, standardized avenue for CX practitioners to demonstrate their expertise and accomplishments, and no formal credentials that showcased an individual’s standing in the industry.
 As a non-profit, independent association, the CXPA is well positioned to establish the CCXP as a recognized and admired professional credential.

-Anyone with a bachelor’s degree and three years of full-time CX-specific work experience is eligible to take the exam.
-An alternate pathway to eligibility is a high school diploma (or equivalent) and five years of full-time CX-specific work experience.
+Anyone with a Post-secondary degree and three years of full-time CX-specific work experience is eligible to take the exam.
+An alternate pathway to eligibility is a high school diploma (or equivalent) and five years of work experience that includes three years of CX experience.

-The content of the CCXP Certification Exam is based on an industry-wide job task analysis that was conducted by the CXPA in 2013.
-As part of this process, more than 150 customer experience professionals provided feedback on the importance of job tasks covering the scope of the CX profession.
-Six competencies for CX were identified through the results of this analysis, and each area is represented by 10 to 14 questions on the 70-question exam:
+The content of the CCXP Certification Exam is based on an industry-wide job task analysis that was conducted by the CXPA in 2020.
+As part of this process, more than 300 customer experience professionals provided feedback on the importance of job tasks covering the scope of the CX profession.
+The core competency areas for CX were identified through the results of this analysis, and each area is represented by 19 to 22 questions on the 100-question exam:

 - Customer Experience Strategy

 To prepare for the exam, Candidates are encouraged to review the body of knowledge found at CXPA.org, and, to download and review the Candidate’s Handbook found therein.